woocommerce/woocommerce-android/docs/card-reader-module.md

 * **KYC** - Know Your Customer
 * **Card Present Payments / In-Person Payments / Card Reader Payments** - are interchangeable terms in our internal documentation and code, but only “In-Person Payments” is used in user facing features.

+## Useful Links To Get Started
+* Store Setup for Card Present Payment Testing - P91TBi-4BH-p2
+* Stripe terminal In-Person Payments - https://stripe.com/docs/terminal
+* Our very own P2 - dfdoF-p2
+* Before creating of taptopay P2 we were using general WooMobile P2 with tag #card-present 91TBi-p2
+* WCPay Server repo.
+If something goes wrong with the API most probably issue has to be created there - https://github.com/Automattic/woocommerce-payments-server
+* Stripe Android SDK github repo - https://github.com/stripe/stripe-android
+* Designs - vaw3DvewbUwuQnPXpdNGGH-fi-8%3A0

+## CardReaderModule Overview

+This section is aimed for developers who want to understand how the CardReaderModule works so they can start modifying it or integrate it with another app.

+The module provides an abstraction from a provider-specific SDK to connect and accept payments using card readers.
+The module currently supports only Stripe Terminal SDK for Android and most of this documentation is specific only to this SDK.
+However, the module tries to hide as many details as possible from the client app.

+#### Public Interfaces
+`CardReaderManager` - The main interface for communicating with a card reader from the client application.
+`CardReaderStore` - Abstraction of some network requests made by the `CardReaderModule` (only some since Stripe Terminal SDK performs some requests internally).
+The abstraction was introduced so the client app can decide how to handle network requests (WCAndroid delegates all requests to FluxC).
+`CardReaderManagerFactory` - Simple implementation of a factory which creates a concrete implementation of CardReaderManager.
+#### Model Objects
+`CardReader` - Abstraction of a card reader with basic info such as an id and a battery level.
+`CardReaderDiscoveryEvents` - Events that can be emitted during bluetooth discovery.
+`CardPaymentStatus` - Events that can be emitted when accepting a payment.
+`CardReaderStatus` - Current state of a connection status to a card reader.
+`PaymentInfo` - Model containing data necessary to initiate a payment.
+`SoftwareUpdateAvailability` - Current state of software update availability.
+`SoftwareUpdateStatus` - Events that can be emitted during an ongoing software update.

 ## Usage of existing UI flows implemented in WCAndroid
 This section is aimed for developer who want to add IPP into another section of the app without necessarily understanding how the module and communication between the app and the module actually works.